Machine learning tagged boosted dark photon: A signature of fermionic portal matter at the LHC: Introduction

 The present work focuses on two different final states: {\it (i)} exactly one tagged dark photon and exactly one tagged top quark jet (ED1ET1), and {\it (ii)} at least two tagged dark photons and at least one tagged top quark jet (AD2AT1) in the context of the $13$ and $14$ TeV LHC center-of-mass energies.
 Most studies in the literature focus on single and pair production separately while by choosing different final states.
 However, disentangling these two processes is generally challenging.
 As we will demonstrate, the final states we consider---mainly to characterize the single and pair productions of the top partner---exhibit a significant admixture of both processes.
 Moreover, the relative admixture of these two processes in a given final state strongly depends on the mixing angle between the top and top partner.
 Thus, it becomes crucial to analyze different final states rather than individual single and pair production processes.
 We propose a set of kinematic observables, based on the topology of the signal events, to suppress the SM background and optimize the signal significance in these final states.
 In addition, we also consider the current LHC limits on the model and constrain the relevant parameter space.

 The rest of the paper is organized as follows.
-In Section 2, we briefly describe the theoretical framework we have considered.
-Section 3 consists of collider analysis of the signal and background processes.
-Results and discussions are presented in Section 4.
-Finally, we conclude in Section 5.
+In Sec.~2, we briefly describe the theoretical framework we have considered.
+Sec.~3 consists of collider analysis of the signal and background processes.
+Results and discussions are presented in Sec.~4.
+Finally, we conclude in Sec.~5.